Rajshree326/Language_Quiz/README.md

     npm install
     ```

-4. Create a .env file in the project root with the following content:
+4. Create a .env file in the project root (Language_Quiz folder) with the following content:

     ```
     MONGODB_URI=your_mongodb_uri_here